carpentries-incubator/intro-image-classification-cnn/learners/setup.md

 ## Get the data

 This lesson uses the CIFAR-10 image dataset that comes prepackaged with Keras.
+There are no additional steps needed to access the data.

 <!-- Collect your link references at the bottom of your document -->